MapsPeople/docs/src/content/map/map-styling/display-settings-practice.md

 });
 ```

 The JSON string that you apply in this case can be built using the [Google Maps Styling Wizard](https://mapstyle.withgoogle.com/).
-Read more about styling the Google Map in the [Google Maps iOS SDK Docs](https://developers.google.com/maps/documentation/ios-sdk/styling).
+Read more about styling the Google Map in the [Google Maps Android SDK Docs](https://developers.google.com/maps/documentation/android-sdk/styling).

 </mi-tab-panel>
 <mi-tab-panel id="android-kotlin">